kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 5. Constants

-Constants MUST be all uppercase and words MUST be separated by an underscore.
+* MUST be all uppercase
+* MUST be separated by underscores

 #### &#10006; Incorrect